 - simple ingredients.
-Creamy polenta is basically made from the pantry staples;
+This vegan polenta recipe is made with pantry ingredients.

 - versatile.
 Polenta is a simple porridge.
-It acts a base for more complex toppings.
+It acts as a base for more complex toppings.
 Fried mushrooms are my go-to.
-You can use whatever you have in the fridge to pile on top of polenta: pickled veggies, crispy tofu, sautéed Swiss Chard or kale.
-It's really a wonderful versatile dish;
+You can use whatever you have in the fridge to pile on top of polenta: pickled veggies, crispy tofu, sautéed Swiss Chard, or kale.
+It's really a wonderful and versatile dish;

 Here's an overview of the specific ingredients for this recipe.
 For the exact ingredients and measurements, please scroll to the recipe card below.